The CARES Act expanded Unemployment Insurance Benefits through three different programs:

 Employees whose hours have been reduced may be eligible for partial benefits, if they worked less than 4 days a week and earned less than $504/week.

 Filing for Pandemic Unemployment Assistance

-Note 1: The of claimants applying for Unemployment Insurance/Pandemic Unemployment Assistance can vary from one claimant to another.
+Note 1: The experience of claimants applying for Unemployment Insurance/Pandemic Unemployment Assistance can vary from one claimant to another.
 The system has been in flux and has changed over time.
 The application experience depends on when an applicant applied, how they applied, and whether they are eligible for regular Unemployment Insurance or PUA.
 Following are the current procedures in place for claimants.
 Please keep in mind the information provided herein may change.

 Note 2: Please note that whether the claimant is eligible for regular UI or PUA, the start of the application process is the same.
-If found eligible for regular UI, the individual will receive this benefit.

 WHEN TO FILE